axelguilmin/CountryPicker/README.md

 ## License

-ADCountryPicker is available under the MIT license.
+CountryPicker is available under the MIT license.
 See the LICENSE file for more info.